AlexanderPyh/bot_shop_katalog/README.markdown

 # Eurocascade Curtain Studio Telegram Bot

-This project is a Telegram-based e-commerce bot system for the "Eurocascade" curtain studio, with over 25 years of experience in creating high-quality textile products.
+This project is a Telegram-based e-commerce bot system studio.
 The system consists of two bots: a **User Bot** for customers to browse products, manage their cart, and interact with promotions, and an **Admin Bot** for managing the store's catalog, promotions, and analytics.

 ## Features